(The Internet-Famous Soda That is Way Better Than it Should Be)

 1. Dr. Pepper Already Has Depth

 Unlike many sodas, Dr. Pepper isn’t flat or one-note.
 It has layers.
-That’s why it holds up so well when you add other ingredients.
+This is why it can sustain itself well when mixed with other ingredients.

 2. Coconut Creamer Adds Smoothness Without Being Heavy

 Coconut creamer is key here.
-Regular milk or half-and-half can work, but coconut creamer brings a subtle sweetness and silkiness that feels intentional.
+Frequently, regular milk or half-and-half will do, but coconut creamer adds a delicate touch of sweetness and creaminess that is deliberate.

 It doesn’t scream “tropical.”
-Instead, it gives the soda a dessert-like finish without turning it into a milkshake.
+Rather, it provides the soda with the finish of a dessert but without making it a milkshake.
 Think soda floats energy… without the ice cream.

 3. Lime Keeps It Refreshing